 The defense attorneys will try and minimize their client’s liability.
 From a practical standpoint, the defense is attempting to lower the amount of damages their client will be required to pay while trying to avoid the expense of an ongoing trial.

-Our Hartford county medical malpractice lawyers will consider the legal strength of your case, along with its value, to weigh the appropriateness of the settlement offer.
+Our Hartford County medical malpractice lawyers will consider the legal strength of your case, along with its value, to weigh the appropriateness of the settlement offer.
 If the settlement is unreasonable, we will suggest continuing the trial.
 However, as with every decision, though our office offers advice and guidance, the final decision is made by our client.

 If a settlement cannot be reached, a trial date will be scheduled.
-However, it is possible that your trial will not begin on that date. it could be rescheduled because of a court conflict or by request.
+However, it is possible that your trial will not begin on that date.
+It could be rescheduled because of a court conflict or by request.
 Additionally, during this time, both sides might continue to negotiate.
 In many cases, a defendant will offer a more reasonable settlement as the trial date approaches.

-The Jury in Baltimore Medical Malpractice Trials
+The Jury in Baltimore, MD Medical Malpractice Trials

-At trial, both sides will present their arguments, witnesses, and evidence. the medical experts present their professional opinions and further explain the complex evidence that was presented.
+At trial, both sides will present their arguments, witnesses, and evidence.
+The medical experts present their professional opinions and further explain the complex evidence that was presented.
 Each side will have the ability to ask their witnesses questions and cross-examine the opposing side’s witnesses.
 At the conclusion, each side will present their closing argument, summing up the body of evidence.

-The jury will then evaluate the evidence and debate amongst themselves to determine if the defendant’s actions or inaction was negligent and if such negligence was the cause of the plaintiff’s injuries.
+The jury will then evaluate the evidence and debate amongst themselves to determine if the defendant’s actions or inaction were negligent and if such negligence was the cause of the plaintiff’s injuries.
 If the jury determines medical malpractice occurred, they will award the plaintiff monetary compensation for their injuries and losses.